-Place the battery pack into the battery compartment of the model and then place the battery hold-down over the posts.
-Secure the battery hold-down with body clips in the holes in the posts.
+Install the battery pack with the battery wires facing the rear of the model.
+Insert the tabs of the battery holddown into the slots in the rear hold-down retainer and then place the battery holddown over the post.
+Secure the battery hold-down with a body clip in the hole in the post.
 Do not connect the battery pack yet.

-The Traxxas High Current Connector
+High-Current Connector

 Your model is equipped with the Traxxas High-Current Connector.
-Standard connectors restrict current flow and are not capable of delivering the power needed to maximize the output of the Velineon Brushless Power system.
+Standard connectors restrict current flow and are not capable of delivering the power needed to maximize the output of the

-The Traxxas connector's gold-plated terminals with a large contact surfaces ensure positive current flow with the least amount of resistance.
+VXL-3s.
+The Traxxas connector's gold-plated terminals, with large contact surfaces, ensure positive current flow with the least amount of resistance.
 Secure, long-lasting, and easy to grip, the Traxxas connector is engineered to extract all the power your battery has to give.